Schiebel Camcopter S-100 Engine Failure Results in Baltic Crash

 Schiebel Camcopter S-100 Wreckage After Salvage from Baltic (Credit: via BFU)

-The German Federal Bureau of Aircraft Accident Investigation (BFU) explain in an interim safety investigation report that the 200 kg Unmanned Air System (UAS) has been conducted ship environmental emissions sampling for the European Maritime Safety Agency (EMSA) and the Bundesamt für Seeschifffahrt und Hydrografie (BSH).
-VIDEO
+The German Federal Bureau of Aircraft Accident Investigation (BFU) explain in their interim safety investigation report that the 200 kg Unmanned Air System (UAS) has been conducted ship environmental emissions sampling for the European Maritime Safety Agency (EMSA) and the Bundesamt für Seeschifffahrt und Hydrografie (BSH).

 At 1300:56 hrs , the UAV took off in manual flight mode (MANU VTOL Mode)… At 1302 hrs, the pilot activated the automatic flight mode (AUTO FLIGHT).
 During the flight, the UAV was up to 30 NM away from the take-off site.